vistuleB/vxml/README.md

 light-markup-style document formats.
 A parser can convert a source document into VXML, a pipeline can transform the AST, and an emitter can serialize the result to HTML, XML-like text, JSX, or any other target for which an emitter has been written.
-VXML's deliberately simple shape encourages equally simple encoding and decoding contracts.
+VXML's simple shape encourages equally simple encoding and decoding contracts.

 VXML comes with its own indentation-based serialization format for human inspection and for persisting documents required by test suites.